Internet of Things — Leap towards a hyper-connected world

 The Perfect Storm!

-Consider this, today broadband internet is becoming more widely available with 4G soon transitioning to 5G and 6G; the cost of connecting is decreasing, more devices are being created with wi-fi capabilities and in-built sensors; technology development costs are plummeting, and smartphone penetration is on an all-time high.
+Consider this, today broadband internet is becoming more widely available with 4G soon transitioning to 5G and 6G; the of connecting is decreasing, more devices are being created with wi-fi capabilities and in-built sensors; technology development costs are plummeting, and smartphone penetration is on an all-time high.

 Dr. Bala Pesala, Principal Scientist, CSIR and Associate Professor, AcSIR; and Dr. Madan Lakshmanan, Senior Scientist, CSIR and Assistant Professor, AcSIR, explain that in the recent past, advancement in different segments such as availability of low-priced sensors and computational devices, ease of connectivity and data-collection and a world where business/ commercial players and policymakers are relying more and more on data analysis and analytics has created a niche for IoT and IoT-based applications.
 In short, things couldn’t have been better for an IoT revolution!